wlucasgc/SemanticVersion/README.md

 This library abstracts it into a simple `SemanticVersion` class, perfect for:
 - Printing current software versions to Serial Monitor.
+- Comparing versions (e.g., check if an update is available).
 - Firmware upgrade logic.
 - Release tracking in IoT devices.